Bleisure travel: Factors influencing the phenomenon

-Bleisure in a Post Pandemic World
+Bleisure in a post-pandemic world

 A 2018 Expedia study found that more than 60% of business trips were extended for leisure purposes.
-But the concept of any travel largely ground to a halt in 2020 due to the pandemic, uncertainty of how the virus spreads and stay-at-home orders in the US and beyond.
+But the concept of any travel largely ground to a halt in 2020 due to the COVID-19 pandemic, uncertainty of how the virus spreads and stay-at-home orders in the US and beyond.

 The domestic pattern seems to be the one that will reach major growth in bleisure in the post-corona world.
 In addition, the new working conditions proved that most employees can effectively work remotely at any time.
 This contributed to raising the employee-employer trust relation and will allow an increase in bleisure travelling.

 To enhance the traditional business travel experience, hotels are incorporating a wide range of technologies, in-app features, Internet of Things (IoT) capabilities, and more.
 Shoring up holes across a company's technical infrastructure could open up new opportunities for guest engagement and service offerings.

-In the investigation "COVID-19 and the bleisure travellers: An investigation on the aftermaths and future implications" (Jasrotia et. al 2021) reported that the 30 business travelers interviewed.
+In the investigation "COVID-19 and the bleisure travellers: An investigation on the aftermaths and future implications" reported that the 30 business travelers interviewed.
 They want to return to hotels but with spaces open to nature, large terraces with spaces where they could disconnect from work.
-They would rather stay in a cabin than in a 05-star hotel, to enjoy nature, for example.
+They would rather stay in a cabin than in a 5-star hotel, to enjoy nature, for example.